 - Ph.D. in early childhood education

-A typical undergraduate degree in early childhood education is designed to prepare students to apply their knowledge of early child development and best teaching practices in a variety of educational settings.
-As such, these programs teach students to employ research-based practices that will allow them work with children in their early education years.
+A typical undergraduate degree in early childhood education is designed to prepare students to apply best teaching practices in a variety of educational settings.
+As such, these programs teach students to employ research-based practices that encourage learning and promote social development.

 Graduate degree programs in early childhood education focus on advanced principles in early childhood education.
 Curriculum in a master’s degree program is often focused on child psychology and the atypical learner.
 Learning theories with a focus on special education or supervisory skills are commonplace.